 After his assignment, Freeth stayed in California, hitting the waves as a surfing phenomenon and a lifeguard.

 Surfing would remain a selective sport for only the most diehard fans, but then along came Gidget.

 California debuted more than a perky blonde Sandra Dee when Gidget hit the screens in 1959.
 The coastline and the crazy kids flying on the water got more attention than the bikini babes did, and surfing set sail to become the phenomenon it is today.

 California became the new home to surf fans, and gremmies (surf wannabes) hit the waves for some fun in the sun.
-Gidget paved the way for all the Frankie and Annette Beach Party movies of the 60’s, which would turn surfing into a sensation.
+Gidget paved the way for all the Frankie and Annette Beach Party movies of the 60’s, turning surfing into a sensation.

 Overnight, the beaches were packed with bikini babes and moondoggie clones all balancing precariously on a wooden longboard.

 Two California surfers, Dale Velzy and Hap Jacobs started making their own balsa boards, paving the way for surfing to become available to everyone.

 The surfers embraced a laid-back lifestyle, but die-hards could flash more than a little aggression when gremmies tried to ride waves on a “Locals Only” beach.
 No signs were hung to indicate which beach belonged to which group, but rest assured, if you infringed, you’d find out soon enough.